flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

       etcd_prefix: "/coreos.com/network2"
 ```

-The flannel section in a Container Linux Config is used the same way, and a version can optionally be specified for flannel as well.
+The flannel section in a Flatcar Linux Config is used the same way, and a version can optionally be specified for flannel as well.

 ```yaml container-linux-config
 flannel: